About Us

 Brigitte Charlton-Vicenty

-She developed ICGT after discovering that NYCHA's recycling program was nonexistent.
-She envisioned a convenient way for residents to recycle while creating jobs in communities with some of the highest unemployment rates and increasing civic engagement.
+For over a decade, Brigitte led the fight for herself and fellow residents in her Right to Recycle Collection Initiative within her NYC public housing community.
+She founded ICGT after discovering that NYCHA's recycling program was nonexistent.
+She envisioned a convenient way for residents to recycle, create green jobs in communities with some of the highest unemployment rates, and increase civic engagement.

 Awards: